Life Span

 Care of Buttonbush and Ironbark

-Care of Buttonbush and Ironbark include pruning, fertilizers, watering etc. Buttonbush pruning is done Prune in early summer, Remove damaged leaves, Remove dead branches, Remove dead leaves and Trim each shoot back to the first set of leaves and Ironbark pruning is done No pruning needed, Remove dead leaves and Remove deadheads.
+Care of Buttonbush and Ironbark include pruning, fertilizers, watering etc. Buttonbush pruning is done Prune in early summer, Remove damaged leaves, Remove dead branches, Remove dead leaves and Trim each shoot back to the first set of leaves and Ironbark pruning is done Remove dead leaves and Remove deadheads.
 In summer Buttonbush needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Ironbark needs Lots of watering and in winter, it needs Average Water.